-There are 5 reception centres for unaccompanied children managed by the Federal Agency BBU GmbH, out of which one is a separate facility for unaccompanied children in the Federal Reception Centre EAST in Traiskirchen.
+There are 5 to 6 reception centres for unaccompanied children managed by the Federal Agency BBU GmbH, out of which one is a separate facility for unaccompanied children in the Federal Reception Centre EAST in Traiskirchen.

 As of 31 December 2018, there were 40 unaccompanied children accommodated in special federal reception centres, while another 1,479 were accommodated in specialised facilities in the different federal provinces.
 As of 7 November 2019, there were 69 unaccompanied children accommodated in special federal reception centres.
 After the outbreak of the COVID-19 pandemic, the transfer to reception facilities in the provinces was massively delayed in 2020, partly due to insufficient COVID-19 testmanagement.
 This resulted in very high numbers of unaccompanied minors accommodated in large and inadequate federal facilities.
 In November 2020, around 240 children were accommodated in those facilities whereas in 2017 - when the number of applicants was much higher - only 91 were housed in federal centres.
-473 As of 21 January 2021, there were still 200 unaccompanied children accommodated in the federal reception centres.
-474 The situation deteriorated in 2021 resulting in 700 unaccompanied minors being placed in inadequate housing in federal reception facilities due to the reluctance of provinces to take over these children into basic care.
+580 As of 21 January 2021, there were still 200 unaccompanied children accommodated in the federal reception centres.
+The situation deteriorated in 2021 resulting in 700 unaccompanied minors being placed in inadequate housing in federal reception facilities due to the reluctance of provinces to take over these children into basic care.
 This was largely motivated by the fact that the Ministry refused to increase funding for housing in the provinces.
-The situation continued in 2022 with 1,200 UAM being accommodated in inadequate federal reception centres due to the reluctance of the provinces to take over the minors, as their accommodation cost are even higher than other asylum seekers.
-Unaccompanied minors is the only group for which the Ministry has not raised the financial resources for basic care at the time of writing.
+The situation continued in 2022 with 1,200 UAM accommodated in inadequate federal reception centres due to the reluctance of the provinces to take over the minors, as their accommodation cost are even higher than other asylum seekers.
+Unaccompanied minors are the only group for which the Ministry has not raised the financial resources for basic care at the time of writing and is still the same in 2023.
+Per 2 January 20024 500 UAM were accommodated in federal reception centres.
+As mentioned in the introductory chapter, willingness to increase the maximum cost rates for vulnerable groups (including unaccompanied minors) was expressed, but no decision has yet been taken.

 An important concern is that from January to September 2020, only 126 children out of 888 minor applicants were transferred from the federal system to the states.
 Given that only around 200 children were being accommodated in federal facilities as of January 2021, it is still unclear what happened to the other children and where they are being accommodated.
 The NGO asylkoordination has counted around 350 missing children between January and September 2020, whereas 228 missing children with non-EU-citizenship were registered in the SIS II, of whom 61 were under 14 years old.
 The situation has deteriorated in 2021: 4,489 minors have gone missing after applying for asylum in Austria.
 This represents 78 % of all applications of minors in 2021.
 The Ministry of Interior stated that these minors went on to other European countries but has not presented further proof.
-In 2022, this worsened: around 88,5% of the UAM who applied for asylum absconded.
+In 2022 and 2023, this worsened: around 95% (2022: 88.5%) of the UAM who applied for asylum absconded.